5D/Brorsen: Observational history

 The comet's 5.5-year period would mean that apparitions would alternate between good and poor.
 As expected, the comet was missed in its 1851 apparition, when it only came as close as 1.5 AU to Earth.
 The comet's orbit was still relatively uncertain, made worse by its approach to Jupiter in 1854.
 Karl Christian Bruhns found a comet on 18 March 1857.
 Soon an orbit was computed and it was found to be 5D/Brorsen, although predictions were three months off.
 The comet was followed until June 1857, and the orbit was then well established.
 Observers reported that the comet had a bright, almost star-like nucleus.

 The comet was missed in 1862, and the next recovery was in 1868.
 A close approach to Jupiter shortened the period enough to make the comet visible in 1873.
 A very favorable apparition followed in 1879, allowing the comet to be observed for the longest time to date – four months.
 The comet was missed in 1884, due to observing circumstances, but was also missed in 1890, a favorable apparition.
 The next favorable apparition occurred in 1901, but searches did not locate the comet.

 The next serious search was started by Brian G. Marsden in 1963, who believed the comet had faded out of existence, but computed the orbit for a very favorable 1973 apparition.
-Japanese observers made intensive searches for the comet, but nothing turned up.
-This failure to locate the comet, in conjunction with earlier attempts, lead Marsden to conclude that the comet was lost.
+Takuo Kojima made intensive searches for the comet on January 1973, but nothing turned up, which finally led Marsden to conclude that the comet was lost.

+Zdenek Sekanina suggested that the comet underwent a change in the rotation axis of the nucleus in mid 19th century, resulting to non-gravitational changes in the orbit, while also mentioned that there are some evidence that the comet may have disintegrated.
+These evidence are the accounts of the large expansion of the coma after perihelion at the 1868 and 1879 apparitions, the presence of condensations in the inner coma during the 1857 and 1868 apparitions and the account by Johann Friedrich Julius Schmidt that on 20 May 1879 the comet was very faint and lacked a nucleus.

+Possible identification as 1996 SK

+In 2001, Lubos Neslusan tentatively identified the asteroid (297274) 1996 SK (≈1-km in diameter) as the possible extinct nucleus of 5D/Brorsen based on the similarity of their respective orbits.
+1996 SK will next come to opposition on 19 August 2026 at apparent magnitude 21.
+1996 SK will then come to perihelion on 31 May 2027 when it will have a solar elongation of only 17 degrees.
+On 9 May 2031, asteroid 1996 SK will pass 0.207 AU from Earth with a solar elongation of 78 degrees and at apparent magnitude 16.7.